tillkadereit/francois_replication.jl/docs/src/index.md

-For the respective files in .jl format, see scr-folder in the main branch of the repository.
+For the respective files in .jl format (including comments for the steps), see scr-folder in the main branch of the repository.
+Note: The project was not completed at the time of this documentation.